Dhritionly/Atliq-Hardware-DA-sales/README.md

 ### Installation Guide MySql \- [Link](https://youtu.be/-ceKr-nEZag?si=aMkTTdZ6FVZ7FIrh)

-`After Installation you can access the dataset in MySQL and use your command to verify the data from the dashboard.`
+`After Installation you can access the dataset in MySQL Workbench.`

 ### Installation Guide PowerBI \- [Link](https://youtu.be/OTV4qhcP_8s?si=nkRuLIzhZdHhiCHw)

-`After installation you can directly open the  “.pbix ” file and use the dashboard and its features.`
+`After installation you can directly open the  “.pbix ” file and use the Dashboard and its features.`